microft/microft.github.io/README.md

 If you prefer to use Github Pages, you do not need to download it, upload files to a new repository...etc, just [fork](https://docs.github.com/en/get-starter/quickstart/fork-a-repo) and use it.

-## License

-Biscuit is derived from currently deprecated theme [Solo](http://github.com/chibicode/solo).
-The development of Biscuit is maintained by [Sefer Bora Lisesivdin](https://lrgresearch.org/bora).

-Biscuit and [the previous code](http://github.com/chibicode/solo) where Biscuit is derived are distributed with [MIT license](https://github.com/sblisesivdin/biscuit/blob/gh-pages/LICENSE).